How-to Guides

 Load a GO ontology snapshot

 Download and parse a GO OBO file release.
-The obo_version extracted from the file header is used as the unique key — re-running with the same URL is safe (idempotent).
+The obo_version extracted from the file header is used as the unique key, so re-running with the same URL is safe (idempotent).

 curl -s -X POST http://127.0.0.1:8000/jobs \